-Some card machines will use bluetooth, others will be connected to your wifi and others won’t need to be connected to the internet at all.
+Some PDQ machines will use Bluetooth, others will be connected to your WiFi and others won’t need WiFi connectivity.

-Ideally, you want a card machine that is easy to use, processes payments quickly and displays the right information on the screen at the time of payment.
+Ideally, you want a card machine that is easy to use, offers value for money and processes payments quickly.
 You also want a card machine that is small enough for your workspace.

 By turning his smartphone into a card machine with Pomelo Pay, he’s able to literally accept card payments from anywhere.
-The added benefits are that he doesn’t have to buy a separate card reader for each employee (everyone already has a phone) and can forget about any hardware.
+Additionally, he doesn’t have to buy a separate card reader for each employee (everyone already has a phone), so doesn't need to purchase hardware.

-Enter: payment links.
+The solution is payment links.
 These are links that you can easily send via SMS, email or any other messaging platform to your customers.
-Your customer clicks on the link, enters their payment details and the payment goes through immediately.
+Your customer clicks on the link then enters their information on the online payment gateway.

-With Pomelo Pay, he can now use payment links: he sends a link before heading to his client’s house, and then asks them to pay once the job is completed.
-He no longer has to follow up on clients and cash flow is suddenly a lot easier to manage.
+With Pomelo Pay, he can now use payment links.
+He sends a link before heading to his client’s house and then asks them to pay once the job is completed.
+He no longer has to follow up on clients and cash flow is a lot easier to manage.

 What if you want to start taking payments online?

 Many businesses are turning to online sales by selling their goods or services online via an online shop.
-At Pomelo Pay, our Shop feature allows you to bridge the gap between managing your business offline/instore and online by having a central, integrated platform.
+At Pomelo Pay, our shop feature allows you to bridge the gap between managing your business in-store and online by having a central, integrated platform.

-An ecommerce Shop works as an extension of your physical business, with multiple touchpoints that you can't use offline.
+An ecommerce shop works as an extension of your physical business, with multiple touchpoints that you can use offline.
 By setting it up with a payment provider like Pomelo Pay, you won’t need to invest in a complicated or expensive website builder.

 Want to learn more about adding an online shop and accepting payments through your website?
 Get in touch with us and we’ll help you get it set up.

 What if all these use cases apply to you?
 In 2021, customers like to pick the payment method that suits them best.
-Sometimes they want to buy online, other times in-person and others remotely.
+Sometimes they want online payment services, other times in-person and others remotely.

-Here’s an example: Tom, owner of street vendor Phoreal, needed a payment solution that worked for several use cases, since he likes to accept payments through various channels.
+As an example, Tom, the owner of street vendor Phoreal, needed a payment solution that worked for several use cases, since he likes to accept payments through various channels.

 You may be surprised to hear this, but thanks to modern day smartphones you can now accept payments without a card reader.
 Why buy separate hardware when you can just turn your phone into a card payment machine?